craftzniac/cstring/README.md

 # (INCOMPLETE) CString
-My attempt at a length-based string library in C
+My attempt at a length-based string library in C.